 The significance of the HHESA Network can also be found this op ed piece (http://stylemagazine.com/news/2019/feb/01/lovells-food-thought-second-appeal-connecting-dots/).
 If you are ready part of the HDEART Health Equity Scholars & Alumni Network please make sure we have your correct info.

-Today, our biopsychosocial (holistic) approach serves as a model for bring institutions and individuals out of their silos to address health inequities.
-The importance of this approach is illustrated by the continuing gaps in health care: inequities in access, medical treatment, prevention and screening, and participation in clinical trials.
+Today, our bio-psycho-social (holistic) approach serves as a model to bring institutions and individuals out of their silos to address health inequities.
+The importance of this approach is illustrated by the continuing gaps in health care, inequities in access, medical treatment, prevention, screening, and participation in clinical trials.

 With over 40 academic institutions and health organizations located in Alabama, Colorado, Florida, Georgia, Louisiana, Mississippi, New Mexico, Virginia, Pennsylvania, Tennessee, Texas and Washington, D.C., affiliated member institutions in Nigeria and Mexico and individual members of the HDEART Health Equity Council in 45 of the United States and its territories, HDEART C mission is to bring the strengthens of all of the entities to bear on addressing health inequities as a unit, rather than silos.